 Prince Was Supposed To Be on Michael Jackson’s Song ‘Bad’ but It Never Happened

-Though they are two of the most legendary entertainers of all time, Prince and Michael Jackson didn’t always see eye to eye.
+Prince and Michael Jackson are two of the most legendary entertainers of all time, but they didn’t always agree.
 In fact, the feud between the pair began in 1983 when they both attended a James Brown concert.

 “It was just very obvious what the hell happened — [Prince] made a d*mn fool out of himself.,” Quincy Jones told GQ in 2018.
 “Michael went up there, in 40 seconds, sang ‘I love you, I love you.’
 Then they went up-tempo, and he did a little dance and did the moonwalk and whispered in [James Brown’s] ear, ‘Call Prince up — I dare him to follow me.’”
 Still, despite their feud, the men almost made an epic record together.